Hernia (All Types) Surgery: Everything You Need to Know

 Tips for Faster Recovery

-• Eat high-fiber foods
+• Eat high-fiber foods to prevent constipation

-• Walk daily to promote circulation
+• Walk daily to promote blood flow and healing

-• Follow all post-op instructions
+• Follow all post-op instructions carefully

 Risks and Complications of Hernia Surgery